mzielu00/SUU-Projekt/README.md

 With KCP, we will be able to monitor and manage the Kubernetes control plane components, ensuring that the system operates at optimal performance levels.
 KCP will also enable fine-grained access controls and network segmentation to ensure the security of the system.

-Overall, this case study demonstrates how Kubernetes Control Plane (KCP) solutions can be used to manage a smart city system that can run on different underlying hardware architectures while also ensuring the security of the system.
-By using containerization technologies, Kubernetes, and KCP, we can abstract away the underlying hardware, provide a consistent and uniform platform for deploying and managing the system.
+Overall, this case study demonstrates how Kubernetes Control Plane (KCP) solutions can effectively manage a smart city system running on different underlying hardware architectures while prioritizing security.
+By leveraging containerization technologies, Kubernetes, and KCP, the system abstracts away the complexities of the underlying hardware, providing a consistent and uniform platform for deploying and managing the system.

+Furthermore, by utilizing edge servers, the system minimizes latency and ensures quick operations without the need to transfer data to the main server.
+This optimization enables faster execution of tasks such as alerting citizens about urgent situations, providing real-time updates on parking availability, dynamically managing traffic flow, and assisting self-driving cars.
+The utilization of edge servers enhances the overall responsiveness of the system, improving efficiency and user experiences.

 ## Solution architecture